Corteks-team/mysql_data_generator/README.md

 npx @corteks/mysql-data-generator --db mysql://user:password@127.0.0.1:3306/database --analyse --schema schema
 ```

+The `--schema` parameter allows you to generate mutliple configuration with different names.

 If you want to customize the schema, modify the default `settings/schema_custom.jsonc` that has also be generated.

 ## 2. Data generation